Effective small group instruction is a key tool to use in any classroom. It is essential in the ELA classroom to help all students achieve success.

 - Yes, with blended learning!
 Nice way to see all students in a small setting

-- Yes, so much easier to formatively assess in small setting
+- Yes, so much easier to do formative assessment in a small group setting

 - I usually use, but not always, the gradual release of responsibility.
 I DO, WE DO, YOU DO